PanIntegralus/discord.webm-compilation/README.md

 ----

-to get this working, you download the interesting.webm video
+to get this working, you download the video

 then you send it, copy the link, and delete it